This is Lenovo's biggest and most powerful tablet yet - the Lenovo Tab Extreme

-(Pocket-lint) - If you've been looking for a premium and powerful tablet that can do it all, then the Lenovo Tab Extreme might well be the device for you.
+If you've been looking for a premium and powerful tablet that can do it all, then the Lenovo Tab Extreme might well be the device for you.
 This is a 14.5-inch tablet that Lenovo revealed at CES 2023 along with a slew of other products.

 This is a serious bit of kit that's as easy on the eye as it is useful.
 It has a 3K OLED display with a 120Hz refresh rate, a 1 million to 1 contrast ratio and Dolby Vision.